openmrs/openmrs-book-guide/README.md

 title: OpenMRS Guide
 icon: home
 ---
+!!!warning NOTE
+The guide was written for OpenMRS 1.9 in 2012 and needs to be updated.
+We would appreciate any help in updating the guide to cover OpenMRS 2.x and OpenMRS 3.x.
+!!!

 ![](assets/OpenMRS-cross.png)
 <center><h1> Welcome To OpenMRS </h1></center>
 <center><h2> Write Code, Save Lives </h2></center>

 This is the OpenMRS Guide.
 It is an introduction to [OpenMRS](https://openmrs.org) for people who are interested in learning about OpenMRS or implementing OpenMRS.

-!!!
-**NOTE**: The guide was written for OpenMRS 1.9 in 2012 and needs to be updated.
-We would appreciate any help in updating the guide to cover OpenMRS 2.x and OpenMRS 3.x.
-!!!

 ### View the Guide